-When two or more lines are intersected at a point, is called a concurrent point.
+When two or more lines are intersected at a point, it is called a concurrent point.

-Let’s consider, point P, Q, R, S, and the line between P-R and Q-S intersected at point A. This point A is called a concurrent point.
+Let’s consider points P, Q, R, S, and the line between P-R and Q-S intersected at point A. This point, A, is called a concurrent point.

 Concurrent Points Examples

 Let’s see an easy example of concurrent points.
 We all know kites and also spent time flying the kites.